-A student who has been suspended for poor scholarship may petition for readmission by:
+A student who has been suspended after being placed on academic probation may petition for readmission by:

-- 1. Obtaining a petition form and a current transcript from the Director of Admissions/Registrar's Office. - 2.
-Submitting the completed petition and the transcript to the Vice Chancellor for Academic Affairs.
+- Obtaining a petition form and a current transcript from the Director of Admissions/Registrar's Office. - Submitting the completed petition and the transcript to the Vice Chancellor for Academic Affairs.
 Readmission is not automatic; each case will be judged on merit.